semgrep/semgrep/INSTALL.md

 - The Python wrapper in the [`cli/`](cli) folder, which has its own makefile needed for some preprocessing and for testing.
   Read the makefile to see what targets are available.
-- The OCaml core in the [`semgrep-core/`](semgrep-core) folder, which also has its own makefile.
-Read the makefile to see what's available to the developer.
+- The OCaml core in the [`src/`](semgrep-core) folder.
+  Read the toplevel makefile to see what's available to the developer.

 ## Reproducible and standalone build with Docker